-(e) Distributions and taxation
+(i) Distributions and taxation

-Under current legislation the Fund is not subject to income tax as its taxable income (including assessable realised capital gains) is distributed in full to the Unitholders.
-The Fund fully distributes its taxable income, calculated in accordance with the Fund Constitution and applicable taxation legislation, to the Unitholders who are presently entitled to the income under the constitution.
+Under current legislation the Fund is not subject to income tax as its taxable income (including assessable realised capital gains) is distributed in full to the unitholders.
+The Fund fully distributes its taxable income, calculated in accordance with the Fund Constitution and applicable taxation legislation, to the unitholders who are presently entitled to the income under the constitution.
 All distributions made have been treated as an expense and are recognised when the holder of the residual income unit becomes presently entitled.

-Realised capital losses are not distributed to Unitholders but are retained in the Fund to be offset against any future realised capital gains.
+Realised capital losses are not distributed to unitholders but are retained in the Fund to be offset against any future realised capital gains.
 If realised capital gains exceed realised capital losses the excess is distributed to the unitholders.

-(f) Unit Prices
+(j) Unit prices

-The unit price is based on the unit price accounting outlined in the Fund's constitution and product disclosure statement.
+The unit price is based on the unit price accounting outlined in the Fund's constitution and Product Disclosure Statement.

-(g) Finance Costs
+(k) Finance costs

-Distributions paid and payable on units are recognised in the income statement as finance costs and as a liability where not paid.
+Distributions paid and payable on units are recognised in the statement of profit or loss and other comprehensive income as finance costs and as a liability where not paid.
 Distributions paid are included in cash flows from financing activities in the statement of cash flows unless reinvested.